 - To request an absentee ballot be sent to you by mail, you may send a request to your municipal clerk by mail, fax, or e-mail.
-The absentee ballot request form is available at: http://gab.wi.gov/forms/gab-121-english.
-Don't forget to include a copy of your photo ID with the request. - Absentee ballot requests must be received by your municipal clerk no later than 5:00 p.m. the Thursday before an election to receive a ballot for that election.
+Don't forget to include a copy of your photo ID with the request. - O Absentee ballot requests must be received by your municipal clerk no later than 5:00 p.m. the Thursday before an election to receive a ballot for that election.